 Future course of action:

-TCS will continue to scale the Patents, Products and Platforms strategy across the organization, harnessing the collective knowledge and creativity of internal teams and of partners to deliver innovative solutions in support of the Companys pursuit of growth and transformation opportunities and longer-term sustainability goals.
+TCS will continue to scale the Patents, Products and Platforms strategy across the organization, harnessing the collective knowledge and creativity of internal teams and of partners to deliver innovative solutions for customers.

 Expenditure on R&D:

 TCS research and innovation centres are located in India and other parts of the world.
 The research centres in India, as certified by Department of Scientific & Industrial Research (DSIR), function from Pune, Chennai, Bengaluru, Delhi- NCR, Hyderabad, Kolkata and Mumbai.

 Expenditure incurred in the R&D centers and innovation centers of TCS during FY 2023 and FY 2022 are given below: